 “The signaling communication representative of ships, as well as the shields, medals and flags that are used in regattas inspired our design,” explains Roby Arriaga of the materials’ designer, Anagrama.
 “The logo draws from the formations and landscapes that occur from regattas, while the brand’s color palette results from the contrast found in the colors present in these boat competitions and maritime signal flags.”

 As a brief look at past Anagrama projects will show, the Mexican branding agency loves to produce work with a certain understated charm: the elegant red elastic chord securing the blue portfolio folder here is a perfect example.
-As Roby says of The Yachtsetter suite, “The paper stock [Get the Swatchbook], colors, and gold foil are combined to give a high-end and sophisticated look.”
+As Roby says of The Yachtsetter suite, “The paper stock, colors, and gold foil are combined to give a high-end and sophisticated look.”

 Ah the gold foil.
 Whether on Yachtsetter business cards, brochures or envelopes (especially those envelopes!), foil is used the way foil should be used – as an accent to the whole design.